hashicorp/consul/website/source/docs/guides/external.html.md

 Very few infrastructures are entirely self-contained.
 Most rely on a multitude of external service providers.
 Consul supports this by allowing for the definition of external services, services that are not provided by a local node.
+There's also a companion project called [Consul ESM](https://github.com/hashicorp/consul-esm) which is a daemon that functions as an external service monitor that can help run health checks for external services.

 Most services are registered in Consul through the use of a [service definition](/docs/agent/services.html).
 However, this approach registers